mg-04/mg-04.github.io/_articles/vlsi/adder.md

 - `CO` must be enclosed by `PO` by > 0.04 on opposite sides; or > 0.025 on all sides
 - `CO`/`VIA1` must be enclosed by `M1` by > 0.04 on opposite sides; or > 0.03 on all sides
 - `VIA1` must be enclosed by `M2` by > 0.04 on opposite sides; or > 0.03 on all sides
+{: .notice--warning}

 The layout should be straightforward, although there may be a lot of trouble when starting to do these custom contacts and vias.
-The single `BS` gate in the middle is espcially hard to contact.
+The single `BS` gate in the middle is especially hard to contact.
-- Any vertical `PO` extension 0.04 um from the `CO` will violate the `PO` spacing rules.
-Therefore, we extend the `PO` horizontally.
+- Any vertical PO extension 0.04 um from the CO will violate the PO spacing rules.
+Therefore, we extend the PO horizontally.
-- The `M1` island is too small.
-Extend it so that it covers the `CO` and `M1` by the DR, and not violate spacing rules with its neighbors
+- The M1 island is too small.
+Extend it so that it covers the CO and M1 without violating spacing rules with its neighbors

 Check DRC.
 Below I show each layer for more clarity:
 ![](/images/vlsi/Adder/drc_mp.png)